 The graph below shows the impedance curve for part number MH1608-221Y from Bourns.
 An example power spectrum or channel bandwidth that a circuit might require for operation is shown overlaid in the red curve (dB scale).
 Because the ferrite bead impedance curve does not overlap significantly with the power spectrum curve, the bead could be appropriate for the application being considered.

 Dealing with things like ferrite beads can be difficult, but designing your printed circuit board doesn’t have to be.
-Altium Designer® is state of the art PCB design software with tools that can help you build the optimal board.
-It even has add-ons like the power delivery network, which can help you deal with problems like voltage drop and heat dissipation.
+Altium provides state-of-the-art PCB design software with tools that can help you build the optimal board.

 Have more questions about ferrite beads or other ferrite components?
 Call an expert at Altium.